Writers' Conferences

 Don't forget to check out my list of books for writers on

-this site and in the appendixes
+this site and extensive recommended reading

 of The Frugal Book Promoter and The Frugal Editor.